Blacklisted no more: US diplomat cleared to leave Pakistan

 Reported by: Noor-ul-Ameen

-US military attaché Col Joseph Emanuel Hall’s name was taken out from the blacklist that barred him from leaving the country on Monday, paving the way for him to fly out of the country.
+US military attaché Col Joseph Emanuel Hall’s has left for Afghanista after his name was taken out from the blacklist.

+According to sources, Col Joseph Emanuel has left for Afghanistan in a special plane from Nur Khan airbase on Monday evening.

 Col Joseph Emanuel is accused of breaking traffic rules and as a result, killing a young motorcyclist named Ateeq Baig and injuring his pillion rider in Islamabad a couple of weeks ago.